Lisa Dietlin: Early life

 Dietlin was born in Alpena, Michigan, and spent her childhood in Michigan and Montana.
 Her father died when she was 13, and she and her siblings were raised by her mother.
 After graduating from Alpena High School and Alpena Community College, Dietlin earned a degree from Michigan State University.
 She received a Master of Arts degree in Philanthropy and Development from St. Mary's University of Minnesota.
 Dietlin served as the President for the Michigan Young Democrats, and then was the Legislative Services Specialist for the Michigan State University Senate from 1986-1991.

 Career

 At Michigan Technological University, Dietlin served as Associate Director of Corporate Relations, Director of Major Gifts and Senior Advancement Director.
 She moved to Chicago in 1998 and worked as Assistant Dean of Development at University of Illinois at Chicago and an adjunct professor at North Park University.
+Lisa currently serves as a full time faculty member at DePaul University in its School of Public Service teaching multiple courses including The Business of Philanthropy a GLE + (Global Learning Experience, Plus) course.
+This course was developed with colleagues from Nottingham Trent University/Nottingham Business School.
+In 2023, its first year, this course was recognized by the UN Global Forum PRME.

+In 2023, Lisa Dietlin was named as a Fulbright Specialist by the US Department of State.
+This is a three year appointment.
+In August 2023, she was deployed to Ashgabat, Turkmenistan on her Fulbright Specialist assignment.